Dialogue is key to a healthy digital life – for children and parents

 Our children have the four capacities of Curriculum for Excellence at the heart of their learning, to become successful learners, responsible citizens, effective contributors and confident individuals.
 Isn’t that what we all would like to see online too?
 If parents understood how all of their child’s learning fitted into these capacities, they could better engage with them at home and this could be better reflected online and offline by the entire family.

-As a result of our work with the Headteachers group, we created the Clicked social media resources to help schools and parent councils improve the experience for everyone.
+As a result of our work with the Headteachers group, we created the Clicked social media resources to help schools and parent councils improve the experience for everyone (click to access).
 The response from parents, parent councils, schools and local authorities has been overwhelmingly positive and is indicative of the void of information that existed.

 Digital is just one area of engagement that we need to work together to improve.
 When parents are engaged in their child’s learning, children do better – so NPFS will continue to work with all stakeholders to improve engagement for all parents across Scotland.